petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/exporting-importing-calendar-data.md

 1. Click the *Import* tab.

-1. Click *Choose File* or else drag-and-drop a LAR into the area surrounded by a dotted line.
+1. Click *Choose File* or drag-and-drop a LAR into the area surrounded by a dotted line.
 Click *Continue*.

    ![Calendar data import process.](./exporting-importing-calendar-data/images/03.png)

-1. Decide how much data you want to import:

 1. Under *Application*, check the box to import the configuration stored in the LAR or leave it unchecked to keep your current configuration.